 Data from these events will be contained in the science data of INTEGRAL instruments operating in the modes selected for the on-going observation.
-Data on the GRB event itself (e.g., spectral data, event light- curve data, etc.) are treated, in principle, as a ToO event: if TAC accepted proposals for GRB events in the FOV exist and a GRB is detected during an INTEGRAL observation, then the successful PI will be granted the data rights on the GRB event and receive the GRB event data, obtained during this on-going observation, extracted within a well-specified time window (for instance the TAC recommended "duration" of GRB observation), usually much less than the duration of the observation and typically a few hours covering a number of contiguous science windows including the outburst for these events.
+Data on the GRB event itself (e.g., spectral data, event light- curve data, etc.) are treated, in principle, as a ToO event: if TAC accepted proposals for GRB events in the FOV exist and a GRB is detected during an INTEGRAL observation, then the successful PI will be granted the data rights on the GRB event.
+The PI will then receive the GRB event data, obtained during the on-going observation, extracted within a well-specified time window (for instance the TAC recommended "duration" of GRB observation), usually much less than the duration of the observation and typically a few hours covering a number of contiguous science windows including the outburst for these events.
 While assigning "a posteriori" data rights to a GRB PI (usually from within a group of approved PIs, depending on various selection criteria), all participants in that observation obtaining data rights will be informed by ISOC about the time interval concerned.
+If the event is associated with a gravitational-wave (GW) event, data rights will be transferred to the INTEGRAL Project (see Section 1.8).